 At the Lily Foundation, we are committed to finding a cure for Mitochondrial Disease through funding high quality medical research.
-It is vital that funds raised through the generosity of our donors are directed towards research, we believe this will give us the best chance of achieving this goal.
+It is vital that funds raised through the generosity of our donors are directed towards research which will give us the best chance of achieving this goal.

 Call For Applications - Treatments for Mitochondrial Disease

-We are committed to investing a minimum of £200,000/year, for the next 3 years, towards research to develop new treatments for Mitochondrial Disease.
+We are committed to investing a minimum of £200,000/year, towards research to develop new treatments for Mitochondrial Disease.

 Who can apply?

 Any UK academic institution.
 Principal investigators should have a permanent, open-ended or long-term rolling contract, salaried by a UK-based academic/research organisation.